Italy to pass first debt market test as Monti readies to quit

 "I expect healthy demand and a limited premium on the BOT bill curve for the new 12-month," said Elia Lattuga, strategist at Unicredit in Milan.
 "Market sentiment appears to have stabilized and large negative net supply should be very supportive factor for the auction."

-The treasury, which is due to complete its 2012 funding this week, will tap the market for 6.5 billion euros ($8.45 billion) of the 12-month bill, but will not sell any three-month bills.
+The treasury, which is due to complete its 2012 funding this week, will tap the market for 6.5 billion euros (5.24 billion pounds) of the 12-month bill, but will not sell any three-month bills.

 This compares with redemptions worth 10.7 billion euros for three- and 12-month bills in mid-December.
 A further 6.5 billion euros of short-dated paper will come due at the end of the month.